 Can I let you in on a secret?
 The way forward for you is probably the same as it has been for me.
 You need to get to know yourself better.
 You need to stop being crazy busy, and invest some time to get to know your 40 year old self.
 Make some room in your life for ‘heart’ surgery.
 Don’t be afraid to look inward, and to become very clear on who you are as a person (not just defined by your job, career or roles).
 You need to know what personality strengths and weaknesses you have.
 Discover yourself.
 Get to know yourself really well.
 Make sure you accept and really learn to love yourself.
 Forgive yourself for mistakes you have made.
 Take the pressure off yourself to be anything you are not.

-At 40, you have enough personal history for this process to be very rewarding.
-I have been helping lots of 35 – 45 year olds on this journey.
+By the time you are 40 you have enough personal history for this process to be very rewarding.
+I have been helping lots of 40 – 50 year olds on this journey.
 It is so liberating.
 Some discover they are still dealing with performance and other issues from their childhood, from their parents, from trauma, or other internal issues.